-3.6 Inflated asset prices
+3.6.
+Inflated asset prices

 In the 2007-2009 financial crisis, we observed a bubble in the real estate market driven by easy access to credit resulting from bank use of securitizations.
-The interaction between the investments and the financing functions prior to the crisis was remarkably strong.
-The use of mortgage-backed securities and collateralized debt obligations fueled the real estate bubble, which in turn created a mispricing of the asset-backed securities themselves (Jarrow, 2012; Segoviano et al., 2013).
-Currently, we observe a state of overheating and a general recognition that cryptocurrencies markets (The Guardian, 2018; Quinlan and Cheng, 2018) and ICO markets (Zetzsche et al., 2018) are possibly displaying a bubble formation driven from a purely speculative assessment of these assets.
-The fact that most ICOs are issued in cryptocurrencies (Zetzsche et al., 2018) makes it harder to properly assess the fairness of the issuance prices given the volatility of the cryptocurrencies themselves.
+The use of mortgage-backed securities and collateralized debt obligations fueled the real estate bubble, which in turn created a mispricing of the asset-backed securities themselves (Jarrow, 2011; Segoviano, Jones, Lindner, & Blankenheim, 2013).
+Currently, we observe a state of overheating and a general recognition that cryptocurrencies markets (Monaghan, 2018; Quinlan & Cheng, 2018) and ICO markets (Zetzsche et al., 2019) are possibly displaying a bubble formation driven from a purely speculative assessment of these assets.
+The fact that most ICOs are issued in cryptocurrencies (Zetzsche et al., 2019) makes it harder to properly assess the fairness of the issuance prices given the volatility of the cryptocurrencies themselves.
 Paradoxically, investors that are driven to alternative financial markets by the high prices of traditional financial securities are possibly creating a bubble by investing in assets that are probably more overvalued than the traditional financial securities they initially avoided.